Driving - Winter

 - "Call Police" or other help signs or brightly coloured banners.

-- Plan your driving in advance.
+- Plan the drive in advance.

 - Avoid driving when fatigued.